kt3k/deploy_dir/README.md

 which serves the contents of the given directory.

 Options:
-  -o, --output <filename>     Specifies the output filename.
-Default is 'deploy.ts'.
   -r, --root <path>           Specifies the root path of the deployed static files.
 Default is '/'.
+  -o, --output <filename>     Specifies the output filename.
+If not specified, the tool shows the source code to stdout.
   -y, --yes                   Answers yes when the tool ask for overwriting the output.
   -v, --version               Shows the version number.
   -h, --help                  Shows the help message.